Top 15 FAQ for Remote Patient Monitoring in 2021

 1. How does remote patient monitoring benefit patients?

-Remote patient monitoring avoids the need for hospital admission and one can be under continuous monitoring by the healthcare providers.
+Remote patient monitoring avoids the need for hospital admission, and one can be under continuous monitoring by the healthcare providers.
 Patients will be under high-quality care with a lower risk of developing chronic conditions.
 The medical practitioners monitor the patient’s health condition remotely and provide the necessary care to treat the illness.

 2. Is remote patient monitoring expensive?

-Remote patient monitoring is much cost-effective compared to the cost per bed and other expenses occurring on hospital admission.
+Remote patient monitoring is much more cost-effective compared to the cost per bed and other expenses occurring on hospital admission.
 It is quite expensive to reach the hospital a number of times, especially for patients with chronic health conditions.
 Hence, the close monitoring of vitals remotely is comparatively less than the hospital cost.

 3. How does remote patient monitoring work?